-- 12. Healthy People (HP 2020), issued by the U.S. Department of Health and Human Services has resulted in a reduction of deaths from cardiovascular disease, stroke, and some cancers.
-It also has resulted in decreased dental caries in children aged 2 to 4 years and adults aged 53 to 44 years. - a.
+- 12. Healthy People 2020, issued by the U.S. Department of Health and Human Services, has influenced a remarkable reduction in childhood obesity.
+Since the programs's initiation, the number of children participating in annual dental visits has increased. - a.
 Both statements are true. - b.
 Both statements are false. - c.
 The first statement is true; the second is false. - d.
 The first statement is false; the second is true.